US Open: Carlos Alcaraz defeats Casper Ruud in four sets to win maiden Grand Slam and become new world No 1

-Spanish teenager Carlos Alcaraz claimed his maiden Grand Slam title at the US Open on Sunday night to become the youngest man ever to be ranked world No 1.
+Carlos Alcaraz claimed his maiden Grand Slam title at the US Open on Sunday night to become the youngest man to be ranked world No 1.

 "This is something I dreamed of since I was a young kid.
 To be number one in the world, to be the champion of a Grand Slam," said Alcaraz.